-• if an exceptional Committee Meeting is held (i) during an interruption of a Board of Directors Meeting, (ii) or immediately before, (iii) or immediately after, compensation is awarded exclusively for the Board of Directors Meeting;
+- if an exceptional Committee Meeting is held (i) during an interruption of a Board of Directors Meeting, (ii) or immediately before, (iii) or immediately after, compensation is awarded exclusively for the Board of Directors Meeting; - if several Board of Directors Meetings are held on the same day, particularly on the day of the Annual General Meeting, Directors will be considered to have attended only one meeting.

 These rules are designed to ensure that the variable portion linked to regular attendance of Board Meetings and Committee Meetings outweighs the fixed portion.
 Furthermore, it should be noted that: